 We have more new products under development today than at any time in our history.
-We are leveraging our success in hybrid transit buses to introduce a new hybrid-propulsion system for medium- and heavy-duty commercial trucks for which we received a \$62.8 million cost-share grant from the U.S. Department of Energy, or the Grant Program.
+We are leveraging our success in hybrid transit buses to introduce a new hybrid-propulsion system for medium- and heavy-duty commercial trucks for which we received a \$62.8 million cost-share grant from the DOE.
 We will pursue sales in the Class 6-7 and Class 8 straight truck markets as well as other end markets with this technology.
 We expect the first of these new products, for the medium-duty commercial truck market, will begin production in late 2012.
 The objective for this family of hybrid-propulsion systems is to create an improvement in fuel efficiency of 25% to 35% for a typical vehicle, depending upon vocation and duty cycle.
 We will continue to invest in these and other advanced fuel efficient technologies.